ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 | KEEP type, minute
 ```

+A-ha!
+Using `CHANGE_POINT`, we can say that these errors clearly started occurring 80 minutes ago.

 Let's take stock of what we know:

 * a small percentage of users are experiencing 500 errors
 * the errors started occurring around 80 minutes ago

-# Parsing with ES|QL
+# Parsing logs with ES|QL

 As you can see, simply searching for known error codes in our log lines will only get us so far.
-Maybe the error codes vary, maybe we want to analyze status code vs. request URL.
+Maybe the error code isn't just 500, or maybe we want to analyze status code vs. request URL, for example.

 Fortunately, nginx logs are semi-structured which makes them (relatively) easy to parse.

-Some of you may be familiar with GROK expressions which provides a higher-level interface on top of regex; namely, GROK allows you define patterns.
-If you are well versed in GROK, you may be able to write a parsing pattern yourself for nginx logs, possibly using tools like [GROK Debugger](https://grokdebugger.com) to help.
+Some of you may already be familiar with [grok](https://www.elastic.co/docs/explore-analyze/scripting/grok) expressions which provides a higher-level interface on top of regex; namely, grok allows you define patterns.
+If you are well versed in grok, you may be able to write a parsing pattern yourself for nginx logs, possibly using tools like [Grok Debugger](https://grokdebugger.com) to help.

-If you aren't well versed in GROK expressions, or you don't want to spend the time to debug an expression yourself, you can leverage our AI Assistant to help!
+If you aren't well versed in grok expressions, or you don't want to spend the time to debug an expression yourself, you can leverage our AI Assistant to help!
 Click on the AI Assistant button in the upper-right and enter the following prompt:

 ```
 can you write an ES|QL query to parse these nginx log lines?